Chapter J2: Work-related groups

 J2053 Severely disabled « J2054

-Where the claimant has
+Where the claimant has1. regular and

 2. substantial